alexthehaszard/COSC349_A2/README.md

 ## How to Operate

-This is designed to be run using AWS, with an RDS instance hosting a MariaDB database, S3 bucket for static web hosting, and an EC2 instance for the API.
+This is designed to be run using AWS, with an RDS instance hosting a MariaDB database, and 2 EC2 instances for the API and frontend hosting.
 ## Database & API setup

 ### EC2 setup for API